shivani6320/30-Days-of-R/Day 05 : R Loops/README.md

 ![](https://static.javatpoint.com/tutorial/r/images/r-for-loop.png)

 ### 3. Repeat Loop :
 A repeat loop is used to iterate a block of code.
 It is a special type of loop in which there is no condition to exit from the loop.
-For exiting, we include a break statement with a user-defined condition.
-This property of the loop makes it different from the other loops.
+For exiting, we include a break statement with a user-defined condition.This property of the loop makes it different from the other loops.

 A repeat loop constructs with the help of the repeat keyword in R. It is very easy to construct an infinite loop in R.